spacelift-io/user-documentation/docs/README.md

 ---
-description: Take your infra-as-code to the next level
+description: Take your Infrastructure as Code to the next level
 ---

 # 👋 Hello, Spacelift!